Generic Name: coagulation factor ix injection (recombinant) (ko-ag-yoo-LAY-shun)

 Headache; mild pain in the arms or legs; taste changes.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); blue lips or gums; burning, numbness, or tingling; calf or leg pain, swelling, or tenderness; chest pain; coughing up blood; fainting; fast heartbeat; flushing; nausea; pain, swelling, or redness at the injection site; restlessness; severe or persistent dizziness or light-headedness; shortness of breath; sluggishness; sudden, severe headache or vomiting; wheezing.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); blue lips or gums; burning, numbness, or tingling; calf or leg pain, swelling, or tenderness; change in how much urine is passed; chest pain; coughing up blood; fainting; fast heartbeat; flushing; nausea; pain, swelling, or redness at the injection site; restlessness; severe or persistent dizziness or light-headedness; shortness of breath; sluggishness; sudden, severe headache or vomiting; wheezing.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.